 In a bowl, stir until dissolved:

 - 75 mL sugar

-- 60 mL salt (kosher, coarse, no additives – but I’m not sure if it matters)
+- 60 mL pickling salt (kosher, coarse, no additives – but I’m not sure if it matters)

-Here is the part that proves I actually do have a degree in bioresource engineering: Put a weight (e.g. a glass, small jar, clean rocks) on top to hold the vegetable matter underwater.
-I found a drinking glass with multiple straight sides (i.e. octagonal) that fits just well enough to hold the cukes down, but still lets some air in.
+Put a weight (e.g. a glass, small jar, clean rocks) on top to hold the vegetable matter underwater, but still lets some air in.
 You don’t want it to be airtight.

-Sometimes we add some veggie like green beans, which pickle nicely.
-This time I tossed in some zucchini chunks but after a week they were disgusting and inedible.
+I usually add some other veggies to fill the jar as tightly as possible.
+Carrot chunks, green beans, cauliflower, broccoli, even raw potato chunks – all pickle nicely.
+One time I tossed in some zucchini chunks but after a week they were disgusting and inedible.

 - Homemade Hungarian Pickles (sannekurz.wordpress.com)